September 9, 2021 | Insights

 Global Contacts and Knowledge.
 As you ship materials to international jurisdictions, as well as source shipments and products from overseas markets, you need to work with someone who is well-versed in international law and regulatory bodies.
 That knowledge base ensures that your shipments don’t get stuck in customs, that you avoid paying costly fines, and that your shipments don’t spend additional costly time getting to where they need to be.

 Technology Leaders.
 It’s increasingly important to work with a logistics provider that has experience in, and knowledge of, IT.
-Integrated technology solutions give you the bird’s-eye view of your shipments throughout the process, notifying you of the status of your goods in real time.
+Integrated technology solutions give you a bird’s-eye view of your shipments throughout the process, notifying you of the status of your goods in real-time.
 As your stock moves up and down, you also need to be aware of those changes in various locations so you have time to plan and make the right decisions.

 Track Record of Reliability.
 Look for a company that has a documented history as a trusted leader with a strong track record.
 Logistics companies with decades’ worth of experience should be able to provide documentation and client stories to demonstrate their experience and reliability.